Comprehensive Eye Exams

 Thanks to the advances in optical technology, almost everyone is a candidate for contact lens use.
 This includes patients with astigmatism and also those who prefer bifocal or multifocal lenses.
 We offer a comprehensive array of contact lenses to suit each individual patient's needs including daily disposables, extended wear soft lenses and gas permeable contact lenses.

 For those patients needing glasses or contact lenses, we offer a complete optical department.
 Since your prescription can be filled at the same place it was written, you will not only save time and travel, you will also have the security of knowing the doctor who wrote the prescription is available to answer questions.
-Our office is staffed with experienced opticians who specialize in high fashion eyewear and carry an assortment of designer frames.
+Our office is staffed with experienced opticians who specialize in high fashion eyewear and carry an assortment of designer frames with complete knowledge of the best quality lenses available for your individual needs.

 Glaucoma Evaluation and Screening